-Founded in 1956, Maxim’s Group is a leading Food & Beverage company comprising of Chinese, Asian and European restaurants, quick service restaurants, bakery shops and institutional catering, while providing a range of festive products, including the award-winning Maxim’s Mooncakes.
-The Group is also the licensee of renowned brands including Starbucks Coffee (Hong Kong, Macau & Vietnam), and Genki Sushi and Ippudo ramen (Hong Kong & China).
-Altogether the Group operates over 840 outlets in Hong Kong, China and Vietnam.
-It also established the first Sino-Foreign joint venture in China in 1980 and now delivers air catering service in 11 cities through joint ventures.
+Founded in 1956, Hong Kong Maxim’s Group is a leading food & beverage company comprising of Chinese, Asian and European restaurants, quick service restaurants, bakery shops and institutional catering, while providing a range of festive products, including the award-winning Maxim’s Mooncakes.
+The Group is also the licensee of renowned brands including Starbucks Coffee, Genki Sushi and IPPUDO ramen and The Cheesecake Factory in various territories.
+Altogether, the Group operates over 929 outlets in Hong Kong, PRC and Vietnam.
+It also established the first Sino-Foreign joint venture in PRC in 1980 and now delivers air catering service in 11 cities through joint ventures.

 The first Chiuchow Garden Restaurant was established in 1981, providing high quality Chiuchow style cuisine in a refined atmosphere.
 Since 2007, the newly established Chiuchow Garden provides an exquisite dining ambience with a modern interpretation of Chiuchow cuisine.

-Maxim’s Group’s first western restaurant, Maxim’s Restaurant, was opened in 1956, and aimed at introducing western fine dining to Hong Kong.
+Hong Kong Maxim's Group first western restaurant, Maxim’s Restaurant, was opened in 1956, and aimed at introducing western fine dining to Hong Kong.
 Western delicacies, splendid décor and live band music soon made the restaurant hugely popular among celebrities and business persons.

 m.a.x. concepts, a restaurant line of the Group, has been diversifying its portfolio of characteristic restaurants since 1998. m.a.x. concepts believes a perfect dining experience comprises great food, pleasant ambience and attentive service; and they are indeed the fundamental of every m.a.x. concepts restaurant.
 It strives to deliver distinctive cuisines with innovative ideas - Western, Japanese, Vietnamese, Thai and international cuisine.
-In 2000, Thai Basil was awarded by Condé Nast Traveler as one of the 60 best new restaurants around the world.
-In 2006, the Group has also brought internationally renowned steak house Lawry’s the Prime Rib to Hong Kong.
+Brands include CAFÉ LANDMARK, celebrities’ favourite spot, as well as Thai Basil, developed in 2000 and awarded by Condé Nast Traveler as one of the 60 best new restaurants around the world.
+The group is also the licensee of renowned brands including Lawry’s The Prime Rib and The Cheesecake Factory.
+In 2014, has also acquired Wildfire, a pizza bar and grill joint.

 In 2007, simplylife BAKERY CAFÉ was opened, housing European hand-made bread and various healthy and organic choices.
 The first simplylife BAKERY CAFÉ outlet was opened in Shenzhen, China in late 2010 in the name of “Xingmeile” (星美樂) and continues to delight customers with a European flare.
 Currently, there are a total of four “Xingmeile” (星美樂) outlets in Shenzhen and Guangzhou.